-However, because the existing five lots are required to be deed restricted as one lot through a lot combination pursuant to Special Condition No. 9 the appropriate maximum GSA based on the slope intensity formula and past Commission actions for one lot would allow for a larger maximum total of 3,200 square feet for residential development.
+Because the existing five lots are required to be deed restricted as one lot through a lot combination pursuant to Special Condition No. 11 the appropriate maximum GSA based on the slope intensity formula and past Commission actions for one lot would allow for a larger maximum up to a total of 3,200 square feet for residential development.